 - Mathematics/statistics (MS).

-- Open only to women from ethnic minority groups historically underrepresented in certain fields within the United States: Black/African American, Mexican American, Puerto Rican and other Hispanic, Native American/Alaska Native and Asian American/Pacific Islander.
+Open only to women from ethnic minority groups historically underrepresented in certain fields within the United States: Black or African American, Hispanic or Latino/a, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander.

 The designated fields eligible for fellowship funding are:

 Joint degree programs: Fellowships only support full-time coursework in the above designated fields.
-An individual enrolled in a joint-degree program may apply for support only if she plans to pursue full-time coursework during the entire fellowship year in one of the approved designated fields.
+An individual enrolled in a joint-degree program may apply for support only if they plan to pursue full-time coursework during the entire fellowship year in one of the approved designated fields.
 Fellowship funds may not be used to support coursework in other fields, even if part of a joint-degree program.

 Ph.D. coursework or dissertations: Fellowships do not support Ph.D. coursework or dissertations.
 Applicants should be enrolled in master’s level degree programs only.
 Visit the AAUW website for information about doctoral funding through American Fellowships or International Fellowships.

-The Selected Professions Fellowship Panel meets once a year to review applications for funding.
-Awards are based on the selection criteria outlined in this document.
-Recommendations by the panel are subject to final approval by the AAUW Board of Directors.
-Grants are awarded on a competitive basis according to funds available in a given fiscal year.
+The panel meets once a year to review applications for funding.
+Awards are based on the criteria outlined here.
+Recommendations by the panel are subject to final approval by AAUW.
+Fellowships are awarded on a competitive basis according to funds available in a given fiscal year.

 To ensure a fair review process, AAUW does not comment on the deliberations of the awards panels.
-Thus, AAUW is unable to provide written or oral evaluations of applications.
-No provisions exist for reconsideration of grant proposals after the board has acted upon the panel recommendations.
+AAUW does not provide evaluations of applications.
+No provisions exist for reconsideration of fellowship proposals.
+Applications and supporting documents become the sole property of AAUW and will not be returned or held for another year.

-- Potential as a practicing professional and promise as a role model in new and innovative or nontraditional fields of study, research or practice.
+- Potential as a practicing professional and potential as a role model in new and innovative or nontraditional fields of study, research or practice.

-- Intent to contribute (through chosen profession) to societal well-being and commitment to the advancement of women.
+- Intent to contribute (through chosen profession) to societal well-being and commitment to the advancement of women and girls.

 - Academic excellence and related academic success indicators.